 Current Graduate Student

-I’m a fourth year graduate student in the Astronomy Department at UC Berkeley, where I study computational astrophysics.
-I'm interested in understanding the explosions and progenitor systems of Type Ia supernovae, as well as improving their effectiveness as cosmological probes.
-I hang out at the Computational Cosmology Center at Lawrence Berkeley National Laboratory, and I work with Peter Nugent, Rollin Thomas, and Dan Kasen.
+I am a fourth-year graduate student in the Astronomy Department at UC Berkeley.
+My research areas are supernovae, cosmology, and gravitational lensing.
+I hang out at the Computational Cosmology Center at Lawrence Berkeley National Laboratory, and I work with Peter Nugent and Dan Kasen.
+In September 2017, I will become the co-convener of the strong lensing working group in LSST-DESC.